French Revolution of 1848: 23 February

 On 23 February, the Ministry of War requested more regular troops from outside Paris.
 Crowds marched past Guizot's residence shouting "Down with Guizot" (À bas Guizot) and "Long Live the Reform" (Vive la réforme).
 The National Guard was mobilized, however its soldiers refused to engage the crowds, and instead joined them in their demonstrations against Guizot and King Louis Philippe.
 In the early afternoon, Louis Philippe summoned Guizot to the Tuileries Palace, the king's residence, and reluctantly asked for his resignation.
-Guizot returned to the Parliament where he announced his resignation as prime minister, and the King then requested Count Molé to form a new government.
+Guizot returned to the Parliament where he resigned as prime minister, and the King then requested Count Molé to form a new government.

 Upon Guizot's resignation, the leaders of the Movement Party (known as the "dynastic opposition"), Adolphe Thiers and Odilon Barrot, congratulated themselves on achieving a change of ministry while preserving the monarchy.
 After news of Guizot's resignation spread through Paris, fighting gradually ceased and the crowds began to celebrate.
-However, despite the fall of an unpopular government, underlying social preassures remained, and republicans still sought to secure a change of regime.
+However, despite the fall of an unpopular government, underlying social pressures remained, and republicans still sought to secure a change of regime.

 At around 9:30 pm, a crowd of over six hundred gathered outside the Ministry of Foreign Affairs on the Boulevard des Capucines.
 The building was guarded by about two hundred men of the 14th Line Infantry Regiment.
 The commanding officer ordered the crowd not to pass, but the soldiers began to be pressed by the crowd.
 The officer then ordered his men to fix bayonets in order to keep people at distance.
 However, as they were performing this, an unidentified weapon was discharged, and in response the soldiers opened fire on the crowd in a fusillade.
 52 people were killed and 74 others were injured, and the crowd immediately dispersed as people fled in all directions.

 News of the massacre soon sparked anger among Parisians.
 After the crowd regrouped on the Boulevard des Capucines, some of the dead were loaded on to horse-drawn wagons and paraded through the streets by workers calling for vengeance, as a general call to arms.
 During the night between 23 and 24 February, over 1,500 barricades were erected throughout Paris, and many railways leading to the city were sabotaged.